ericwannn/simpleyyt.github.io/_posts/2018-02-25-cross-validation.md

 ---
 # TL; DR

-* Cross-validation (CV), or k-fold CV is a model evaluation method, which is extensively used for fine-tuning parameters.
+* Cross-validation (CV), or k-fold CV is a model evaluation method, which is extensively used for fine-tuning models.
 * Advantages:
     1. Make full use of data;
-    2. Prevent overfitting;
+    2. Prevent overfitting[^1];
     3. Estimation on variance of model when applied to real data;
 * Disadvantages:
     1. Computational Expensive;
-* Only splitting the whole data set into training/test set causes overfitting.
+* Only splitting the whole data set into training/test set may cause overfitting.
 * Implementation:
     1. Split the whole data set into one training set and one test set;
     2. Split the **training set** into *k* parts;